Category Archives: Colorado

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been precisely surveyed, or an item that is being separated, will certainly call for a study to find the brand-new corners and whole lot lines in Colorado, which should be permanently marked so they will certainly never ever become shed.
+Land that has actually never been exactly surveyed, or an item that is being divided, will need a study to locate the new edges and whole lot lines in Colorado, which should be completely noted so they will never become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.